-Objectives Milestones (with dates) 1 Conduct a landscape assessment for all lands within the ACCG footprint 1 Ask r(9/1/Ident ose to full group; get consensus on its value (9/1/18) members how to best achieve this; is grant money needed? /18) tify sources of funding and apply for grants if needed (CY 2019) ement assessment; complete within 3 years (by 2021) 2 Develop processes to identify and support a wide variety of projects; rapid-turnaround process for support of grant applications and a more rigorous process for long-term project engagement 2 Develop, test, and adopt a project planning process and supporting documents to provide consistency across projects (by 1/1/19) - (facilitator and Planning WG) Determine needs for short-term vs. long-term projects (8/1/18) (Planning WG) Adopt processes for all new projects (1/1/19) 3 Redefine Work Groups to achieve future objectives 3 Issues and Barriers Update as of June 1, 2018 1 Very large project which may require grant funds; need to establish and populate a WG to identify scope the project, define requirements, write proposals, etc. 1 Not started; start no later than 9/1/18 2 Need time to review current processes, assess their strengths and weaknesses, refine and improve them.
+Objectives Milestones (with dates) 1 Conduct a landscape assessment for all lands within the ACCG footprint 1 Propose to full group; get consensus on its value (9/1/18) Ask members how to best achieve this; is grant money needed?
+(9/1/18) Identify sources of funding and apply for grants if needed (CY 2019) Implement assessment; complete within 3 years (by 2021) 2 Develop processes to identify and support a wide variety of projects; rapid-turnaround process for support of grant applications and a more rigorous process for long-term project engagement 2 Develop, test, and adopt a project planning process and supporting documents to provide consistency across projects (by 1/1/19) - (facilitator and Planning WG) Determine needs for short-term vs. long-term projects (8/1/18) (Planning WG) Adopt processes for all new projects (1/1/19) 3 Redefine Work Groups to achieve future objectives Current WGs to review and assess relevance and requirements, resulting in a revised set of "permanent" WGs, including their responsibilities and goals (1/1/19) Update MOA to reflect structural changes (3/1/19) Issues and Barriers Updated as of October 17, 2018 1 Very large project which may require grant funds; need to establish and populate a WG to identify scope the project, define requirements, write proposals, etc. 1 Not started; start no later than 9/1/18 2 Need time to review current processes, assess their strengths and weaknesses, refine and improve them.
 2 Not started; timing dependent on professional facilitator engagement.
 3 None; Admin WG has this on agenda for October 2018 3 Discussions started in the strategic planning WG will be continued in the Admin WG